Set and get hyperparameters in scikit-learn#

 0.787 Β± 0.002

-In general, you can use the get_params method on scikit-learn models to list all the parameters with their values.
-For example, if you want to get all the parameter names, you can use:
+In general, you can use the get_params method on scikit-learn models to list all the hyperparameters with their values.
+For example, if you want to get all the hyperparameter names, you can use:

 for parameter in model.get_params():